publicdocs/uscode/assets/md/titles/usc20/us/usc/t20/ch70/schI/m__us_usc_t20_s6301.md

 >                 “(i) as in need of improvement, corrective action, or restructuring under part A of title I of the Elementary and Secondary Education Act of 1965 ([20 U.S.C.
 6311][/us/usc/t20/s6311] et seq.), as in effect on the day before the date of enactment of this Act; or

->                 “(ii) as a priority or focus school under a waiver granted by the Secretary of Education under section 9401 of the Elementary and Secondary Education Act of 1965 ([20 U.S.C.
+>                 “(ii) as a priority or focus school under a waiver granted by the Secretary of Education under section 9401 \[now 8401\] of the Elementary and Secondary Education Act of 1965 ([20 U.S.C.
 7861][/us/usc/t20/s7861]), as in effect on the day before the date of enactment of this Act.”

  __Effective Date__